-- Any time you clean furniture, pull out the handheld vacuum attachment to remove crumbs, hair, or excess debris.
+- Use a handheld vacuum attachment to remove crumbs, hair, and excess debris.
 Be sure to get under and behind cushions.

 - If your furniture requires an all-over clean, fill a spray bottle with warm water and a few drops of Puracy Natural Dish Soap.

-- Spray the solution directly onto a clean microfiber towel, then apply using the same motion you’d use when cleaning your countertops.
+- Spray the solution directly onto a clean microfiber towel and apply using the same motion you’d use when cleaning your countertops.
 Cover every spot evenly and buff using a clean, dry microfiber cloth.

-While you can reach for leather-specific products that sit idly in your cupboard, why not use our 99.51% Natural Surface Cleaner that can be safely used throughout your home.
+While you can reach for a leather sofa conditioner that sits in your cupboard for months on end, why not use our 99.51% Natural Surface Cleaner that can be safely used throughout your home.
 Spray it on a clean microfiber cloth, gently wipe it across your furniture, and that’s it!